rileyhawk1417/church_membership/README.md

 - Sqlite: Makes it portable but less security.
 - Mysql: Secure just needs configuring.
+- Postgresql: Is my preference.

 ## Notes/Warnings ⚠️

 - There are headaches along the way when dealing with this project.
 - Sqlite does not use the file when packaged in jar format.
-It instead copies it and works outside the jar file
+  - It instead copies it and works outside the jar file